sbtrn-devil/crtk/docs/api.md

 fancyFunction().next(); // CRASH BOOM DISASTER
 ```

-- They are accessible and refer to the same coroutine not just in coroutine main function, but as well in nested calls to functions and coroutine generators (via `yield *`).
+- They are accessible and refer to the same coroutine not just in the coroutine's main function, but as well in nested calls to functions and `yield *`-s to nested coroutine generators.

 ```js
 function *base1() {